Cougar Creek Bridge on Northeast Washougal Road, following its replacement in 2012.

-In 2016, the county will replace Cedar Creek Bridge, on Northeast Etna Road just south of the North Fork of the Lewis River in north Clark County.
-Cedar Creek Bridge is one of two weight-restricted bridges owned by the county.
+In 2016-2017, the county replaced Cedar Creek Bridge, on Northeast Etna Road just south of the North Fork Lewis River in north Clark County.
+Cedar Creek Bridge was one of two weight-restricted bridges owned by the county.
 The replacement bridge opened on March 27, 2017.

 In 2012, Clark County replaced Cougar Creek Bridge, on Northeast Washougal River Road.

 Clark County's next major bridge project will replace Davis Bridge, which spans Fifth Plain Creek on Northeast Davis Road about a half mile east of Northeast Ward Road.
 Construction is scheduled for 2022.